Skip to main content

 the four in 4

 Foreigner embraced the new decade with a bear hug.
 Enlisting Robert "Mutt" Lange, a guy who was better known for working with bands like City Boy, AC/DC and weirdly (at least to me) The Boomtown Rats, to help produce the album.
 There was something special about the songs, and while the songs were rooted in the '70s the addition of Thomas Dolby on synthesizers was the secret sauce the added a new dimension to the entire album.
 It wasn't just about the use of new technology it was how it was used.
-Rather than lean into bleeding edge the keyboards were a texture and an essential ingredient that was used to flavour, and somehow the album has managed to age incredibly well.
+Rather than lean into bleeding edge sounds the keyboards were a texture and an essential ingredient that was used to flavour, and somehow the album has managed to age incredibly well.

 I tend to be a tad lazy, but since this is such a classic album let's pull this apart one song at a time just to show how the sum of the parts still managed to be greater than the whole ... and this was a pretty great whole.
 Besides who doesn't love a list?